Leigh3983/Update-Bank-Accounts-and-Shoe-Store-Counts-using-Stored-Procedures-in-SQL/README.md

-# Shopping Transactions and Updating Bank Account Balances
+# Committing and Rolling back a Transaction using a Stored Procedure
 Using stored procedures to update both shoppers and shoe stores bank account balances as well as shoe stores stock count.